 While studying to be an evangelist as a young man, I had my faith seriously disrupted by experiences inconsistent with what I was learning.
 By the time the next 15 years had passed I came to brink of abandoning Christianity altogether.
 My very real personal encounters with God were all that kept me hanging on by the slimmest of threads; I thought, “Christianity doesn’t work, but God is certainly real”.

 So began the process of rebuilding my belief system from its very foundations.
-Over time I realized my picture of God had been severely corrupted by my many painful experiences.
-In investigating the actual teachings of Christianity and their rationale, I found, to my great surprise, that Christianity was much stronger and more rational than I had thought.
-Through this process, I realized that the church needs people responding to the questions people have.
-The kinds of questions I had myself.
-So, my growing passion is to teach others what Christianity is and what it is not and responding to the various charges and accusations made against it.
+Over time I realized my picture of God had been severely corrupted by many painful experiences.
+Investigating the actual teachings of Christianity and their rationale I found, to my surprise, that Christianity was much stronger and more rational than I had reallized.
+Through this process it became clear to me that the church needs people responding to the questions believers have; the kinds of questions I had myself.
+So my growing passion is to teach others what Christianity is and what it is not and to respond to the various arguments made against it.

-There are some obvious challenges to being successful in that capacity, but I have found that it far more consists not in arguing with atheists and skeptics, but rather in providing other Christians with accurate information to begin with so as to prevent them from leaving the faith in the first place.
+There are some obvious challenges to being successful in that capacity, but I have found that it consists less in arguing with atheists and skeptics and more in providing other Christians with accurate information to begin with so as to prevent them from leaving the faith in the first place.

 As Anthony Horvath says, “Questioning is a very normal and natural part of growing up, and I am convinced that it is not wrong to ask questions of God at any age.
 God doesn’t strike people down.
 On the other hand, if people are going to reject Christianity, it is my aim to at least make sure they reject the real Christianity and not a false view of it.
 Also, much heartache can be avoided by educating Christians properly to begin with.
 My experience has helped me… but it was unnecessary.”